tytydraco/yessleep/out/My_friend_escaped_Prison_and_is_after_me_Part_1.md

 "Oh, yeah were back" Matt said

-"Aun, If they ask what happened don't tell them anything, also come on over today we gotta see what happened today, it was pretty weird" Matt whispered,
+"Aun, If they ask what happened don't tell them anything, we gotta see what happened today, it was pretty weird" Matt whispered,

-"Ok, when do you want me to come?"
-I asked.

-"Around 7 O' clock, ok?" he asked.

-"Alright, I'll come over" I replied.
+"Ok" I Said.

-After we left the park it was around 4:30, so I just went home and played some games and talked to my friends, when it was getting around 6:30 I left home and started heading to Matt's house when I heard a voice.
+After we left the park it was around 4:30, so I just went home and played some games and talked to my friends, when it was getting around 6:30 I decided to head to Matt's place to figureout what happened earlier today when I heard a voice.

 "Don't go to his house, he's planning something that includes you" The voice said.